 Of course, we know it’s not a one-size-fits-all mold, so here’s the run-down on some different choices in infant pajama styles.

-Snaps vs. Zippers
+Snaps vs. Zippers vs. Magnets

 Honestly, why do companies still make pajamas with 12 different snaps on them?
 Do they know what fresh hell it is trying to get those things to snap in the right place?
-And once your kid gets squirmy and grows into a toddler, you lose the possibility for getting that mess on at all.
+And once your kid gets squirmy and grows into a toddler, you lose the possibility of getting that mess on at all.

 If you go with snapped pajamas, make sure they snap and unsnap easily around baby’s bottom.
 With multiple nighttime changes early in baby’s life, you want to access the diaper as easily as possible.